freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Services --> S3` in order to configure encrypted S3
   connections.

+* The :guilabel:`Server minimum protocol`
+  and :guilabel:`Server maximum protocol` fields have been removed from :menuselection:`Services --> SMB`.

 * The :guilabel:`Log Level` drop-down menu has been added to :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error` log level.